spacemeat/humon/README-preprocess.md

 ### The principles applied to the C-family APIs
 Maybe you'd call them behaviors, but they embody the Humon principles.

-**CRLF-style newlines (often made in Windows or Symbian OS) are regarded as one newline object.**
+**CRLF-style newlines (often made in Windows [or Symbian OS :)]) are regarded as one newline object.**
 This is mostly for recording line numbers in token objects, for error reporting and other things that need token placement information.
 In general, it does what you expect.

 **All non-whitespace, non-quote characters are part of some token.**
 Only whitespace characters like spaces, newlines, and commas are discarded from tracking in the tokenizer.

 **All tokens are part of some node, xor the trove.**
-During a load, a Humon token stream is tokenized into a list of token objects, and then those tokens are parsed into a node hierarchy.
+During a load, a Humon token stream is tokenized into an array of token objects, and then those tokens are parsed into a node hierarchy.
 Every single token object is owned by exactly one node, or by the trove itself in a few cases.
 A trove can completely reconstruct a Humon token stream from the nodes and tokens, including reconstructing comments and annotations with their appropriate associations.

 **All keys and values are strings.**
 As stated, Humon makes no assumptions about the data type of a value. `"True"`, `"true"`, and `true` are all the same type of thing to Humon: a four-character string.
 (Though, of course, case is preserved and considered when searching.)